cloudfoundry/buildpack-packager/README.md

 All keys are required:

 - `name`, `version`, and `uri`: Required for `url_to_dependency_map` to work.
 Make sure to create a new entry in the `url_to_dependency_map` if a matching regex does not exist for the dependency to be curled.
-- `md5`: Required to ensure that dependencies being packaged for 'offline' mode have not been compromised
+- `md5`: Required to ensure that dependencies being packaged for 'cached' mode have not been compromised
 - `cf_stacks`: Required to ensure the right binary is selected for the root file system in which an app will be running on.
 Currently supported root file systems are lucid64(default) and cflinuxfs2. *Note that if the same dependency is used for both root file systems, both can be listed under the `cf_stacks` key.*

-To have your buildpack use these 'cached' dependencies, use `compile_extensions/bin/translate_dependency_url` to translate the url into a locally cached url (useful for offline mode).
+To have your buildpack use these 'cached' dependencies, use `compile_extensions/bin/translate_dependency_url` to translate the url into a locally cached url (useful for cached mode).
 Read more on the [compile-extensions repo](https://github.com/cf-buildpacks/compile-extensions/).

 exclude_files (required)